hizircagdascelik/hizircagdascelik/README.md

 - 👋 Hi, I’m @hizircagdascelik
-- 👀 I’m interested in OOP
+- 👀 I’m interested in Data Science, ML, OOP
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Tensorflow
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Data related projects.
 - 📫 How to reach me via GitHub

 <!---